 3. what is their reporting process for repairs and items that come up within the building

 4. What is the tenant screening process they use

 5. How often do they inspect the units?

 A management company that does not OWN real estate will never treat the building with the respect it deserves, because they only think like a fee-collection machine rather than how to keep the building running smooth – for the most part, not all management companies are bad.
 I have just never found one that is highly effective that does not own real estate themselves.

-With this asset the solution was to hire an resident manager and shift the asset management role in house, which is critical for the success of a multi-family asset.
+With this asset, the solution was to hire a resident manager and shift the asset management role in the house, which is critical for the success of a multi-family asset.